Does education inflation impact student loan interest rates?

 Whom are you taking the loan from You can take an education loan from government organizations or nationalized banks in India, or you get one from private organizations: private banks or private funding/finance companies.

-With interest rates in the first category being lower, these loans are usually more difficult to obtain, as they are several eligibility criteria, including a pre-selected list of institutions for which they will issue the loans.
+With interest rates in the first category being lower, these loans are usually more difficult to obtain, as there are several eligibility criteria, including a pre-selected list of institutions for which they will issue the loans.

 These are the top-rung institutes of any country and not every international student will qualify for the same.
 Also, they have extensive paperwork.
 So the application and approval processes in these lenders are comparatively slower.